 If you buy and prepare most of your own food separately, you should qualify for your own SNAP benefits. – unless you are required to get SNAP with certain family members.
 See Who cannot be a separate SNAP household?
 The SNAP rules assume that it costs less money for a group of people to share the costs and time of buying and preparing food.

-You are not required to keep your food separate from their food, use a different stove or refrigerator.
-You are not required to have cooking facilities to qualify for SNAP.
-106 C.M.R.§ 361.200.
+You are not required to store your food separately or to use a different stove or refrigerator.
+You are also not required to have cooking facilities to qualify for SNAP.
+106 C.M.R.§ 361.200

-Example 1: Jane and Steve are roommates who share an apartment.
-Both have jobs, but Jane only has part-time work.
-They occasionally share a meal together, but they buy, prepare and consume the majority of their food separately.
+Jane and Steve are roommates who share an apartment.
+Jane recently lost her job and has no income.
+She started getting food from a local food pantry.
+Jane and Steve occasionally share a meal together, but most of the time they use their own food to prepare the majority of their food separately.
 Jane and Steve can be separate SNAP households.

 Sally is a single mother with one child.
 She is 25 years old and shares an apartment with her older sister, Rhonda.
 Sally pays half of the rent.
 She purchases and prepares the majority of her own food for herself and her child.
 Sally and her child can be a separate SNAP household from Rhonda.